tarlac-adept-crafter/boi-with-cheat-sheet/README.md

 \* This script has only been tested on Windows 10, but it should work on Windows 7.
 I have no clue if it will work on anything older than that, but please let me know if you find out!
+I also don't know about Windows 11 compatibility.

 ## Usage